QuBenhao/LeetCode/problems/problems_1880/problem.md

 # 1880.
-Check if Word Equals Summation of Two Words
+Check if Word Equals Summation of Two Words [Rating: 1187.16]

 The **letter value** of a letter is its position in the alphabet **starting from 0** (i.e. `'a' -> 0`, `'b' -> 1`, `'c' -> 2`, etc.).